Fantasy football: Kelce, Andrews top Week 3 tight end rankings

 Sept.
 24 (UPI) -- Travis Kelce, Mark Andrews, Zach Ertz, Jared Cook and Tyler Higbee lead my Week 3 fantasy football tight end rankings for 2020.

-Jonnu Smith, Darren Waller, Mike Gesicki, Noah Fant and Hunter Henry round out my Top 10 options at the position.
+Jonnu Smith, Darren Waller, Noah Fant, Hunter Henry and Hayden Hurst round out my Top 10 options at the position.
 Mo Alie-Cox of the Indianapolis Colts and Logan Thomas of the Washington Football Team are among my favorite sleepers this week.

 An early explosion of offense around the league has led to increased relevance for tight ends through two weeks of the fantasy football season.
 Check out my weekly waiver wire article for more great options for your fantasy football team's tight end slot in Week 3.